 - Requirements and guidelines produced by the relevant research funders including the detailed terms and conditions of funding as they relate to specific projects

 - Relevant UK, European and International legislation relating to research conduct and management.
-This includes but is not limited to the Animals (Scientific Procedures) Act 1986, the Data Protection Act 1998, the Freedom of Information Act 2000, the Human Tissue Act 2004, the Department of Health Research Governance Framework for Health and Social Care 2005, the Mental Capacity Act 2005, the Safeguarding Vulnerable Groups Act 2006, and the Animal Welfare Act 2006
+This includes but is not limited to the Human Rights Act 1998, the Animals (Scientific Procedures) Act 1986, the Data Protection Act 1998, the Freedom of Information Act 2000, the Human Tissue Act 2004, the Department of Health Research Governance Framework for Health and Social Care 2005, the Mental Capacity Act 2005, the Safeguarding Vulnerable Groups Act 2006, and the Animal Welfare Act 2006

 - Guidelines, standards and codes of conduct produced by the relevant professional and scholarly organisations

-- Ensuring internal reports and returns are made as required by the University to promote the good management and monitoring of research
+- Ensuring internal and external reports and returns are made as required by the University and other organisations to promote the good management and monitoring of research.

-2.2 Excellence, Ambition and Impact: Researchers should strive for excellence when conducting research and should seek to develop ambitious research that leads to the development of significant new knowledge.
+2.2 Excellence, Ambition and Impact: Researchers must strive for excellence when conducting research and should seek to develop ambitious research that leads to the development of significant new knowledge.
 This may require researchers to take risks, whilst maintaining integrity.
-Researchers should also seek to disseminate their research and maximise the impact of their work with external audiences, in accordance with the principles of the Code.
+Researchers should also seek to disseminate their research and maximise the impact of their work with external audiences, (subject to considerations of confidentiality), in accordance with the principles of the Code.

 2.3 Ethical practice: All research conducted in connection with the University must be conducted ethically.
 Researchers must actively seek to understand and apply all relevant guidelines including those arising from the broader contexts of collaborative research.

-2.4 Honesty, integrity and openness: The University promotes a culture of research that fosters and supports honesty and integrity in research and the open exchange of ideas and research, subject to considerations of confidentiality.
+2.4 Honesty, integrity and openness: The University promotes a culture of research that fosters and supports honesty and integrity in research and the open exchange of ideas and research, subject to considerations of confidentiality and regulation covering security sensitive research.
 Researchers will be honest in respect of their own actions in research and in their responses to the actions of other researchers.
-Research methods and results should be made available on demand for internal scrutiny, and for external scrutiny subject to the conditions of funding.
+Research methods and results should be made available on demand for internal scrutiny, and for external scrutiny subject to the conditions of funding and of confidentiality.
 Researchers should ensure that informed consent from research participants has been obtained in accordance with appropriate ethical and other guidelines.
-Researchers working with the NHS should ensure that their research complies with NHS requirements including the Department of Health Research Governance Framework.
+Researchers working with the NHS should ensure that their research complies with HRA and NHS requirements and with the Department of Health Research Governance Framework.

-2.5 Leadership: It is the responsibility of senior staff including Department/Centre heads and research group leaders to ensure that researchers, including any students involved in research, are managed and supported to ensure compliance with the Code.
+2.5 Leadership: It is the responsibility of senior staff including Department, School and Centre heads and research group leaders to ensure that researchers, including any students involved in research, are managed and supported to ensure awareness of and compliance with the Code.
 They should also ensure that a research environment conducive to mutual cooperation is created and sustained in which all members of the team are encouraged to develop their skills and in which the open exchange of ideas is fostered.

 2.6 Cooperation: Whilst recognising the need for researchers to protect their own research interests and those of any funding body, the University encourages researchers to be as open as possible in discussing their work and exchanging ideas with other professionals and the public, provided that this is consistent with the Data Protection Act 1998, and any considerations of confidentiality.

-2.7 Equality of treatment: The University promotes equality of treatment through all aspects of its activity.
-Individuals involved in research are expected to understand and apply all relevant policies and guidelines in the context of equality of opportunity.
+2.7 Equality: The University promotes equality through all aspects of its activity.
+Individuals involved in research are expected to understand and apply all relevant policies and guidelines in the context of equality.

 2.8 Staff development and skills: The University provides support for researchers and postgraduate research students to carry out research to the required standards and also provides development opportunities and training to achieve the necessary skills.
-Identification of training needs is a responsibility shared between the individual and the person who carries out their Staff Development and Performance Review (SDPR), or their supervisor.
+Identification of training needs is a responsibility shared between the individual and the person who carries out their Staff Development and Performance Review (SDPR), or their supervisor in case of students.

 3. Institutional responsibilities